On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

-Further, we repeat the same simulation study with 8-bit floating-point number format with 3 significant digits. \reffig{fig:rosenbrockfloat} shows the trajectories and the corresponding mean of objective function evaluations for using different rounding methods in floating-point arithmetic.
-Note that signed-$\srh$ introduces rounding biases with same magnitudes as those obtained by $\srh$.
-From \reffig{fig:rosenbrockfloat}, it can be observed that $\rn$ causes stagnation of GD, and $\csr$ follows a similar trajectory to the one by single-precision computation.
-Signed-$\srh$ significantly accelerates the convergence of GD owing to the rounding bias in the descent direction.
-When $\eps=0.4$, although the mean of objective function values suffers from oscillations, GD converges to the optimum with 324 maximum iterations for all 30 simulations.
+Further, we repeat the same simulation study with an 8-bit floating-point number format with 3 significant digits. \cref{fig:rosenbrockfloat} shows the trajectories and the corresponding mean of objective function evaluations when different rounding methods are employed in floating-point arithmetic.
+Note that signed-$\srh$ introduces rounding biases with the same magnitudes as those obtained by $\srh$.
+From \cref{fig:rosenbrockfloat}, it can be observed that $\rn$ causes stagnation of GD, and $\csr$ follows a similar trajectory to that obtained by single-precision computation.
+Signed-$\srh$ significantly accelerates the convergence of GD due to the expected rounding errors in the descent direction.
+When $\eps=0.4$, despite the presence of oscillations in the mean of objective function values, GD converges to the optimum within a maximum of 324 iterations for all 30 simulations.